 Spire believes that great teams produce exceptional results.
 Our core values of growth, openness, generosity and fun drive our work with clients and our internal interactions.
 We believe in taking risks and making mistakes as a path to learning, and we encourage joy in all that we do.

 Jenn Cotter has worked in education for over 13 years, in the US, East Africa and across the world.
-Jenn currently serves as the Chief Operating Officer of Spire, the co-founder of the Nairobi Edtech Meetup, and a facilitator/organizer for Startup Weekend Education Nairobi.
+Jenn currently serves as the Chief Executive Officer of Spire, the co-founder of the Nairobi Edtech Meetup, and a facilitator/organizer for Startup Weekend Education Nairobi.

 Previously, Jenn served as the Global Director of Outcomes for international technology education company, General Assembly, and as a Vice President for the boutique education consultancy, Collaborative Communications, based in Washington, DC.
 Jenn has a master’s degree in International Education Policy from the Harvard Graduate School of Education and a bachelor’s degree in Linguistics from the University of Pennsylvania.
 She is also a former fellow and coordinator of the Education Policy Fellowship Program hosted by the Institute for Educational Leadership.